-With this constantly changing environment, our future business strategies, practices and results may be difficult to predict, and we may face operational difficulties in adjusting to the changes.
+With this constantly changing environment, our future business strategies, practices and results may not meet expectations, and we may face operational difficulties in adjusting to any changes.
 Any of these developments could harm our business.

 If we are unable to compete effectively, our business will be adversely affected.